I want as much stuff off the floor of my garage as possible. To do that, the stuff has only one place to go: Up.

 There are a couple of obvious use-cases for a high lift garage door.

 If you want to put a car-lift in your garage, you’re going to need as much clearance as possible.
 Most garages have 10′ ceilings, which is usually enough to accommodate two cars stacked on top of each other.
-Obviously you can’t do this with an SUV or pickup truck, but you will be able to park a sports car and most sedans together like this.
+Obviously you can’t do this with an SUV or pickup truck.
+However, you’ll be able to park a sports car and most sedans together like this.

 I’m not planning on getting a lift, but I don’t want garage tracks blocking my valuable ceiling space.
 I want to get as much stuff off the floor as possible.
 The more ceiling space I have in my garage, the more overhead storage I can use.